Hebrew Union College – Jewish Institute of Religion: Resources

 The three U.S. campuses share a catalog, but the Jerusalem collection is separately cataloged.

 Publications

 Hebrew Union College operates Hebrew Union College Press, a university press, through which it releases Jewish Studies-related publications.
+It also issues a yearbook of studies titled Hebrew Union College Annual, published since 1924.

 Museum

-The Dr. Bernard Heller Museum at Hebrew Union College – Jewish Institute of Religion in New York presents exhibitions highlighting Jewish history, culture, and contemporary creativity.
+The Dr. Bernard Heller Museum at Hebrew Union College in New York presents exhibitions highlighting Jewish history, culture, and contemporary creativity.

-Since its founding in 1983 as the Joseph Gallery, the HUC-JIR Museum has grown physically to encompass 5000 sqft of exhibition space, expanding to include the Petrie Great Hall, Klingenstein Gallery, Heller Gallery and Backman Gallery.
+Since its founding in 1983 as the Joseph Gallery, the museum has grown physically to encompass 5000 sqft of exhibition space, expanding to include the Petrie Great Hall, Klingenstein Gallery, Heller Gallery and Backman Gallery.

+The Hebrew Union College in Los Angeles originally housed The Skirball Museum.
+The museum collection moved to the Skirball Cultural Center in Los Angeles when the Center opened in 1996.
+The Skirball Cultural Center is independent of Hebrew Union College, however, both organizations continue to collaborate on select programs and exhibitions.

-The Hebrew Union College – Jewish Institute of Religion also manages the Skirball Cultural Center in Los Angeles and Skirball Museum in Jerusalem.
+The Hebrew Union College also manages the Skirball Cultural Center in Los Angeles and Skirball Museum in Jerusalem.

+Jewish Language Project

+The Jewish Language Project (JLP), run by Professor Sarah Bunin Benor at Hebrew Union College, is a research program dedicated to the preservation of Jewish diasporic languages.
+The project also seeks to raise awareness among Jewish communities about Jewish languages around the world, both those that are endangered and those that are emerging.
+The JLP was launched in 2020 and its activities include convening organizations and scholars to document endangered Jewish languages and created collaborative dictionaries for emerging Jewish languages.
+JLP's initiatives include the creation of a comprehensive resource on Jewish languages in the form of a series on online dictionaries, with information on over 30 different languages, including their history, grammar, vocabulary, and cultural significance.
+Most prominent is the Jewish English Lexicon, an online dictionary of words derived from various Jewish languages that Jews use when they are speaking English.
+Other initiatives concern endangered Jewish languages and feature documentation to preserve terms and phrases.

+A related project is the Comprehensive Aramaic Lexicon, an online dictionary and text database of different Aramaic varieties.